-TEN YEAR TRANSFERABLE LIMITED STRUCTURAL HULL WARRANTY:
+FIVE-YEAR TRANSFERRABLE LIMITED STRUCTURAL HULL WARRANTY:

-Beginning with the 2005 model year boats, MONTEREY BOATS also offers a Ten-Year Transferable Limited Structural Hull Warranty.
-This Ten Year Limited Structural Hull Warranty may be transferred to subsequent purchasers (hereinafter "new owner") for a fee of \$450.00 for sport boats and deck boats and \$850.00 for super sports and cruisers.
-This transfer will only apply to the balance of any warranty period left during the ten year period commencing on the date of purchase by the original retail purchaser.
-Under this Warranty, MONTEREY BOATS will repair or replace the fiberglass hull if it is found to be structurally defective in materials or workmanship within the first ten years after purchase.
-For the purpose of this warranty, the fiberglass hull is defined as the single fiberglass molded shell and integral fiberglass structural components which are below the hull flange.
-This warranty is subject to the exclusions, limitations, conditions and provisions noted below.
+Beginning with the 1999 model year boats, MONTEREY BOATS also offers a Five-Year Transferrable Limited Structural Hull Warranty.
+The Five-Year Limited Warranty may be transferred to subsequent purchasers (hereinafter 'new owner') for a fee of \$50 for sport boats and \$100 for cruisers.
+This transfer will only apply during the five years from the date of purchase to the original retail purchaser.
+Under the Five-Year Transferrable Limited Structural Hull Warranty, MONTEREY BOATS will repair or replace the fiberglass hull if it is found to be structurally defective in materials or workmanship within the first five years after purchase.
+For the purposes of this warranty, the hull is defined as the single fiberglass casting which rests in the water.
+This Five-Year Transferrable Limited Structural Hull Warranty does not otherwise modify, expand or affect the balance of the warranty provisions noted herein, except as specifically noted.